About This Course

 - consumer electronics;

-- the design and fabrication of microelectronic integrated circuits;
+- the design and fabrication of integrated circuits;

-In your final year, a wide range of module options allows you to tailor your studies to suit your particular interests and career ambitions.
+The final year of the BE includes several module options allowing you to tailor your degree to suit your particular technical interests and career ambitions.

 Year 1 Modules: